MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.NotificationHubs/v1.0.12/Get-AzureRmNotificationHubPNSCredentials.md

 ### -ResourceGroup
 Specifies the resource group to which the notification hub is assigned.

-Resource groups organize items such as namespaces, notification hubs, and authorization rules in ways that help simply inventory management and azure_2 administration.
+Resource groups organize items such as namespaces, notification hubs, and authorization rules in ways that help simply inventory management and Azure administration.

 ```yaml
 Type: String